-An item that is kosher all year round, that is made with no ממץ (hameitz), and is processed on machines used only for that item and nothing else (such as unflavored pure coffee) may be used with no special Pesah supervision.
-As we learn more about the processing of foods and the ingredients they contain, relying on the kashrut of a product for Pesah without a Passover הכשר (hekhsher) may be problematic.15 Wherever possible, processed foods ought to have a "court deal" (kasher l'Pesah") הכשר (hekhsher) from a reliable source.
-Since that is not always possible, however, our guidelines reflect some alternatives that are acceptable.
+An item that is kosher all year round, that is made with no המץ (hameitz), and is processed on machines used only for that item and nothing else (such as unflavored pure coffee) may be used with no special Pesah supervision.
+As we learn more about the processing of foods and the ingredients they contain, relying on the kashrut of a product for Pesah without a Passover הכשר (hekhsher) may be problematic.13 Wherever possible, processed foods ought to have a "כשר לפסח" (kasher l'Pesah") from a reliable source.
+Since that is not always possible, however, our guidelines reflect some alternatives that are acceptable according to halakhah.